openintegrationhub/Data-and-Domain-Models/evaluations/sources/RoadmapMasterDataModelAddresses.md

   **To be discussed**
   * Where will the master data model be hosted?
-  * Where is the transformation- and the metadata model be located at?
+  * _Where is the transformation- and the metadata model be located at?_

 ## Validate the master data model due to a more complex scenario
 * Extend the master data model by adding new apps (data models) into the test scenario
   * Define criteria for new apps that will potentially extend the master data model
+    * Identify business apps that use an additional set of generic attributes (address data fields)
   * Hand out a technical on boarding (documentation) to its vendors, which want to connect their app
   * Synchronize (address) data (***asynchronously***) between multiple (new) apps - **bidirectionally**
 * **Expand the master data model by new generic attributes and update the transformation rule sets**